 You are pursuing a career in telecommunications, and now your big challenge is mapping out a professional direction.
 The Telecommunication Networks program can help you meet the challenge.
 The program is designed to help current and future telecom and networking professionals enhance their skills and credentials, deepen their telecommunications knowledge base, and/or extend their professional expertise to business management or marketing.
 One of only a very few programs nationwide to take a truly multidisciplinary approach to telecommunications and networking, this program combines resources from graduate programs in the College of Engineering, Computer and Information Science, and Business Administration.
 For students in the early stages of their telecom and networking career, Northeastern University’s renowned graduate co-op program allows students to work for six to eight months in the telecom industry as part of their program of study.

 The Master of Science in Telecommunication Networks degree is designed for professionals currently in the dynamic, exciting and thriving telecommunications industry who either wish to enhance their technical skills and credentials or who wish to make a transition to the business side of telecommunications.
 We also welcome applications from highly qualified prospective students with limited or no industry experience.
 This multi-disciplinary program, which may be pursued on a full- or part-time basis, gives students the flexibility to tailor the curriculum to their specific interests, backgrounds, and career goals.

 Students enrolled in the MS in Telecommunication Networks have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
 Students should consult their faculty advisor regarding these options.
-The MS in Telecommunication Systems Management can be combined with a Gordon Engineering Leadership certificate.
+The MS in Telecommunication Networks can be combined with a Gordon Engineering Leadership certificate.
 Learn more about the benefits of this unique program.